tony-chengchunchang/iii_AIBigData_Capstone/README.md

 - Quarter Prediction:
 Use the first 8 minutes stats to predict the result at the end of the quarter.
 - Player Identification:
-Use the image recognition solution to identify and return the average stats of each opponent player when they are checking in to the game.
+Use image recognition solution to identify and return the average stats of each opponent player when they are checking in to the game.

 ## Environment Setup
 - Spark 2.4.3